An ice dam is a ridge of ice that forms on the edge of a roof, preventing melted snow

 However, closer to the eaves and gutters, the roof remains cold, causing

-• Fluctuating outdoor temperatures also play a role in ice dam formation.
+the melted snow to refreeze and form a dam. - Fluctuating outdoor temperatures also play a role in ice dam formation.

 When the outdoor temperature rises during the day, the snow on the roof